Joint Council of Municipalities

-The Joint Council of Municipalities is not an autonomous administrative unit but a form of cultural autonomy in conformity with relevant Croatian law including provisions on local government cooperation.
+The Joint Council of Municipalities is not an autonomous administrative unit but a form of cultural autonomy in conformity with relevant Croatian and international law including provisions on local government cooperation.
 The body and some of its partners are actively pushing for formal legal recognition of ZVO legal personality within the Constructional Act on the Rights of National Minorities with limited success.
 The proposed change aims to transform its current standing of a free association into a more transparently institutionalized one.

 The Joint Council of Municipalities is the founding member of the Serb National Council, national coordination of the Serbs in Croatia.